Sousastep/sousastep/README.md

 from adjusting the duty cycle, phase, and pow of the lowpass freq mod LFO, to adjusting the shape of the envelope for the ceiling of the lowpass freq mod LFO.
 These adjustments can be locked in place by holding L3, and unlocked by double-clicking L3.
-Additionally, while the tuba's not playing,
-LH controls not only a bandpass filter frequency and mix for the drum loops in Live, but also LP and HP filters for the loopers.
+Additionally (if enabled), while the tuba's not playing, LH controls not only a bandpass filter frequency and mix for the drum loops in Live, but also LP and HP filters for the loopers.

 ### Right Vertical
-Downwards crossfades from sync LFO to free rate LFO Upwards increases the amount of swing
+Downwards crossfades from sync LFO to free rate LFO.
+Upwards increases the amount of swing.

 ### Right Horizontal
 Left speeds up free rate LFO, right slows down free rate LFO.